pqrkchqps/diehard-dot-fund/docs/en/development_handbook/code_guidelines.md

 ## Naming stuff (BEM)

-The front end of Diehard_Fund is divided into "components" and we have a really simple naming system which helps to keep the codebase easy to use as the application grows.
+The front end of DiehardFund is divided into "components" and we have a really simple naming system which helps to keep the codebase easy to use as the application grows.
 You might have already heard about it, it's called [BEM][].
-Here's how we've applied BEM to Diehard_Fund:
+Here's how we've applied BEM to DiehardFund:

 Components each have a unique name and that name is given to a folder with (typically) 3 files in it: code (Coffeescript) + template (HAML) + stylesheet (SCSS).